juaml/junifer/docs/understanding/datagrabber.rst

 is consistent, you always use the same procedure to interact with the DataGrabber.

-For example, a concrete implementation of :class:`.DataladDataGrabber` can provide junifer with data from a Datalad dataset.
+For example, a concrete implementation of :class:`.DataladDataGrabber` can provide ``junifer`` with data from a Datalad dataset.
 Of course, DataGrabbers are not only meant to work with Datalad datasets but any dataset.

 If you are interested in using already provided DataGrabbers, please go to :doc:`../builtin`.
-And, if you want to implement your own DataGrabber, you need to provide concrete implementations of base classes already provided.
+And, if you want to implement your own DataGrabber, you need to provide concrete implementations of abstract base classes already provided.

 Base Classes
 ------------

-In this section, we showcase different abstract base classes you might want to use to implement your own DataGrabber.
+In this section, we showcase different abstract and concrete base classes you might want to use to implement your own DataGrabber.

 .. list-table::
    :widths: auto